DarrylGamroth/Hsm.jl/README.md

     return Hsm.transition!(sm, :Off)
 end

+# Define a default event handler for any unhandled event
+@on_event :Off Any function(sm::LightSwitch, arg)
+    println("Unhandled event in Off state: $(Hsm.event(sm))")
+    return Hsm.EventNotHandled
+end

 # Initialize and use the state machine
 sm = LightSwitch(power_on=false)
 Hsm.initialize!(sm)
 Hsm.dispatch!(sm, :Toggle)  # Transitions to On
+Hsm.dispatch!(sm, :UnknownEvent)  # Will be caught by the default handler
 ```

 ## Examples